About Our Yacht

 Stravaigin has a full width, bright saloon with windows, deck hatch and port holes.
 The saloon is fitted with a large, table; and is a great place for dining and story sharing!
 The saloon also has a TV screen linked to the sound system and that all important drinks cabinet so you can share a wee dram while recounting the thrills of the day.

-To starboard of the main saloon is a large, well equipped ‘L’ shaped galley including a stainless steel, gimbled, cooker and oven, top loading fridge with freezer compartment and two stainless steel sinks with hot and cold pressurised water.
+To port of the main saloon is a large, well equipped ‘L’ shaped galley including a stainless steel, gimbled, cooker and oven, top loading fridge with freezer compartment and two stainless steel sinks with hot and cold pressurised water.
 Plenty of work space and storage lockers.So you most definitely won’t go hungry on our cruises.

 On the bulkhead to this area are the main switch board, DSC VHF radio and entertainment centre (including TV controls, radio, CD player).
 For your added comfort, Stravaigin is fitted with a central heating system, the controls for which are also situated at the chart table.
 The boat is fitted with shore power.

-- Radar Raymarine Quantum 2 (Doppler) fed to touch screen plotter.
+- Radar Raymarine fed to plotter.

 - Autopilot Raymarine p70